igor-shevchenko/unisender-python-client/README.md

 #### create_email_campaign

 Attributes:
-- **recipients*** [list] - each list item must be represented by a dictionary with the same set of keys.
+- **recipients*** [list] - each list item must be a dictionary with the same set of keys.
 Dictionary keys can be used in a email template;
-- **email_data*** [dict] - represent fields for "create_email_message" API-method.
+- **email_data*** [dict] - fields for the "create_email_message" API-method.
 See the [method documentation](https://www.unisender.com/ru/support/api/messages/createemailmessage/) for a list of valid parameters.
 Parameter "list_id" is set automatically;
-- **campaign_data** [dict] - represent fields for "create_campaign" API-method.
+- **campaign_data** [dict] - fields for the "create_campaign" API-method.
 See the [method documentation](https://www.unisender.com/ru/support/api/messages/createcampaign/) for a list of valid parameters.
 Parameter "message_id" is set automatically;

 Return value [int] - created campaign id.

 Examples:

-1. Send custom email message (with body as HTML) now:
+1. Send custom email message (with body as HTML) immediately:
 ```python
 client.create_email_campaign(
     recipients = [